 From the east, head west on Hwy 108 from Bridgeport at the junction of Hwy 395.

-Browse More Classics in Sonora Pass (Hwy 108)
+Browse More Rock Climbing Classics in Sonora Pass Highway (108)

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Sonora Pass (Hwy 108):
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Sonora Pass Highway (108):